SkillsFundingAgency/dfc-digital/README.md

 Project - DFC.Digital.Web.Sitefinity

 In core of our solution is the Sitefinity CMS.
-In order our solution to run as prerequisite the fully fledged licenced version of Sitefinity have to be installed, configured and running.
+In order our solution to run as prerequisite the fully fledged licenced/trial version of Sitefinity have to be installed, configured and running.

 ‘Installation: Get started with Sitefinity CMS’